-- A revised edition of The Racing Rules of Sailing shall be published every four years, on 1 January of the year following the year in which the Olympic Sailing Competition is held - 28.2.1 Submissions and proposals for changes to the Racing Rules shall be made in accordance with Regulation 15.
-Submissions and proposals for changes to be included in the next edition shall be accepted until the closing date for submissions to the Annual World Sailing Conference in November of the year preceding the Olympic Sailing Competition.
-After that date, no further new submissions or proposals will be accepted for that edition.
-However, previously accepted submissions or proposals may be changed and appendices may be revised until 1 May of the year in which the Olympic Sailing Competition is held. - 28.2.2 In addition to submissions, the Racing Rules Committee shall also consider proposals and recommendations from: - (a) the Racing Rules Committee Working Party; - (b) the Race Officials Committee and its Sub-committees; and - (c) the Match and Team Racing Rules Working Party, on issues affecting the Match Racing and Team Racing Rules. - 28.2.3 The Racing Rules Committee Working Party shall finalize any rule changes by 1 May of the year in which the Olympic Sailing Competition is held. - 28.2.4 A final, fully formatted copy of the revised edition of The Racing Rules of Sailing, with changes from the previous edition clearly identified for translators, shall be made available by the Executive Office to all Member National Authorities and World Sailing Class Associations by 30 June of the year in which the Olympic Sailing Competition is held. - 28.2.5 The Racing Rules in the new edition of The Racing Rules of Sailing shall come into effect worldwide on 1 January of the year following the year in which the Olympic Sailing Competition is held.
+- 28.2.2 Proposals for changes to the RRS shall be made by submission in accordance with Regulation 15. - 28.2.3 Only submissions and proposals considered by the Racing Rules Committee no later than its meeting in the year prior to the Olympic Sailing Competition may be accepted for the next edition of the RRS (unless Regulation 28.1.2 applies).
+However, previously accepted submissions or proposals may be edited, and appendices may be revised for consistency until 1 May of the year in which the Olympic Sailing Competition is held. - 28.2.4 The Racing Rules Committee shall approve the final RRS changes by 1 May of the year in which the Olympic Sailing Competition is held. - 28.2.5 A final, fully formatted copy of the revised edition of The Racing Rules of Sailing, with changes from the previous edition clearly identified for translators, shall be made available by the Executive Office to all Member National Authorities and World Sailing Class Associations by 30 June of the year in which the Olympic Sailing Competition is held. - 28.2.6 The Racing Rules in the new edition of The Racing Rules of Sailing shall come into effect worldwide on 1 January of the year following the year in which the Olympic Sailing Competition is held.
 However, if an event begins in the year of the Olympic Sailing Competition and continues past 31 December, the effective date may be postponed by the notice of race and sailing instructions.